autostyle/autostyle/plugin-gradle/README.md

 [tsfmt-parameters](https://github.com/vvakame/typescript-formatter/blob/7764258ad42ac65071399840d1b8701868510ca7/lib/index.ts#L27L34).

 *Please note:*
-The auto-discovery of config files (up the file tree) will not work when using tsfmt within spotless, hence you are required to provide resolvable file paths for config files.
+The auto-discovery of config files (up the file tree) will not work when using tsfmt within Autostyle, hence you are required to provide resolvable file paths for config files.

 ... or alternatively provide the configuration inline ...